 About Carnell Martin, USMC

 What one inspirational word would you pass on to others and why?
 Determination.
 Because the determination is the motivation to kick start you forward to a better you.
-I think what ever it is in life , we all want a better something .
-With that determination to fight and work for that better what ever , we can fail even before we even start .
+I think whatever it is in life, we all want a better something.
+Without that determination to fight for your better self, you fail even before you start.

 How do you get yourself ready for a workout?